wormhole-foundation/wormhole-docs/learn/architecture.md

 ## On-Chain Components

 - **Emitter** - a contract that calls the publish message method on the Core Contract.
-The core contract will write an event to the Transaction Logs with details about the emitter and sequence number to identify the message.
+The Core Contract will write an event to the transaction logs with details about the emitter and sequence number to identify the message.
 This may be your [xDapp](#){target=\_blank} or an existing ecosystem protocol <!-- link to glossary xDapp -->
 - **[Wormhole core contract](#){target=\_blank}** - primary contract, this is the contract which the Guardians observe and which fundamentally allows for cross-chain communication <!-- link to core contracts page -->
 - **Transaction Log** - blockchain-specific logs that allow the Guardians to observe messages emitted by the core contract